 Receive an email alert when new listings are added that match this search criteria.
 Be the first to know

-You'll find tandem and single axle day cab trucks available.
-Some new and used day cabs will have the front axle closer to the bumper, which gives a smoother ride and sometimes increases the weight capacity as well.
+Some day cabs keep the front axle closer to the bumper for a smoother ride and increased the weight capacity.
 Similarly, the longer the rear axle, the better the weight distribution (which provides a smoother ride with less stress on the suspension during hauls).

 How to Inspect a Used Day Cab

 Always refer to the following when inspecting day cab semi trucks:

 - Logs – Maintenance logs and the number or hours or miles logged will let you know how much this day cab was used and how well it was maintained.

 - Rust – Aside from obvious areas, raised spots could signify rust damage as well.